<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Marking Materials and Supplies

 Materials and supplies should be treated the same way as tools and equipment.
 Whenever possible they should be stored in locked areas.
 Be sure that locks are protected so they cannot be cut using bolt cutters.
-Label and mark your materials and supplies so that it is obvious they can easily be identified.
+Labeling equipment is crucial; mark your materials and supplies so that it is obvious they can easily be identified.
 And restrict access to materials and supplies to only those who specifically need access.

 Security Signs